-On the other hand, the company is facing stiff competition from Amazon, which currency rules the digital products space.
-Strengthening position of Google and eBay in the e-commerce space is also a cause of worry for Wal-Mart.
+On the other hand, the company is facing stiff competition from Amazon, which currently rules the digital products space.
+The strengthening position of Google and eBay in the e-commerce space is also a cause of worry for Wal-Mart.
 Its biggest competitor Target Corp. has made a smart move in this weak economic environment.
 Target is focusing on remodeling its stores instead of expansion.
-Through the remodeled stores, Target is offering fresh foods to consumers, which help the company attract traffic to it’s stores.
+Through the remodeled stores, Target is offering fresh foods to consumers, which help the company attract traffic to its stores.

 No doubt Wal-Mart is going through a rough patch.
 The company is facing double headwinds in the forms of weak consumer spending and fierce competition.
 Despite that, I believe that the company still has plenty of growth opportunities.
 Let’s look at where Wal-Mart’s future growth will come from.

 Wal-Mart Express and Neighborhood Market

 Wal-Mart knows that customers will keep buying things they need despite economic fluctuations.
 And grocery items are those things.
 So, the company is aggressively focusing on grocery items.
 Last year, grocery items accounted for 55% of Wal-Mart’s U.S. sales.